Cute mini-synth based on digital synthesis PD-Phase Distortion engineered in the mid eighties strongly inspired by Yamaha FM technology.

 - esoteric PD synthesis

 - cute and easy to carry

 -Multitimbral bad timing

-The Casio Cz-101 is not the most powerful of CZ nbut surely the cutest and most sought-after for its The cheap 80' design with minikeys.
+"Very gritty especially good for digital noises and droning.
+The Casio Cz-101 is not the most powerful of CZ family but surely the cutest and most sought-after for its cheap 80' design with minikeys. "

 "So if your fingers are fabulous on a keyboard but all thumbs when it comes to things electronic, get a CasioCZ-101.
-For a little money you could make it very big" - casio AD
+For a little money you could make it very big" - Casio AD